luvagu/virtual-cash-register/README.md

 # virtual-cash-register

-Simple cash register bult with HTML/CSS and vanilla JS.
+Simple cash register built with HTML/CSS and vanilla JS.

 Perfect to track your everyday sales of a few products.
 It uses Local Storage to save your entries.